fdmedia-io/clickwhale-developers/README.md

-# Useful Code Snippets for ClickWhale
+# Developers Documentation for ClickWhale

 This documentation provides a collection of useful code snippets for developers working with the [ClickWhale WordPress plugin](https://wordpress.org/plugins/clickwhale/).